The key to nonprofit leadership continuity

-Join me for the next Successful Transitions!
+Join me for the next Successful Transitions cohort!
 For a limited time, the cost is

 $1995 $995 per organization.
 (You may be able to find a local foundation to help you cover the cost.)

 The program includes group learning sessions where you can interact with your peers and learn what you need to create a comprehensive succession plan, templates for the important documents you need to create, individualized coaching sessions to customize the learning to your needs, and an overview of succession planning for your full board.

 Want a preview first?
-Join me for a FREE webinar on Thursday, April 8, at 10:00 am CT.
+Join me for a webinar on succession planning.
 I’ll cover the basics and give you an overview of what to expect in the class.
-For some organizations, the Developing Leadership Sustainability webinar may be all you need to get started.
+For some organizations, the Building Your Next Leaders webinar may be all you need to get started.